CLASS DESCRIPTIONS

 IMPROVISATION

-Improvisation provides students with a powerful acting tool that helps that helps explore material on a spontaneous and collaborative level.
+Improvisation provides students with a powerful acting tool that helps explore material on a spontaneous and collaborative level.
 Students delve into a diverse range of unscripted scenes aimed to stimulate the imagination and engage in the impulses of discovery.

 IMPROVISATION II